-- 31. A matter referred for determination by the MO will be heard by a subcommittee Hearings Panel, made up of members of the sStandards Committee. - 32.
-The sub-committee Hearings Panel will meet in public_private subject to the normal rules on exempt and confidential information.
-The sub-committee Hearings Panel will, however, retire in private to consider its findings and possible action. - 33.
-The views of the IP will be sought by the sub-committee Hearings Panel and made public before the sub-committee Hearings Panel reaches its decision.
-The IP will not retire with the sub-committee Hearings Panel. - 34.
-The sub-committee Hearings Panel may decide: - a) that there has been no breach of the Code; - b) that there has been a breach but to take no further action; or - c) that there has been a breach and a relevant sanction should be imposed or recommended.
+- 31. A matter referred for determination by the MO will be heard by a Hearings Panel, made up of members of the Standards Committee. - 32.
+At the start of the hearing the MO will advise the Hearings Panel whether the matter should be heard in public or in private, subject to the normal rules on exempt and confidential information and bearing in mind the public interest.
+The Hearings Panel will always, however, retire in private to consider its findings and possible action. - 33.
+The views of the IP will be sought by the Hearings Panel and made public before the Hearings Panel reaches its decision. - 34.
+The Hearings Panel may decide:

-- 35. If the Hearings Panel sub-committee decides that a relevant sanction should be imposed or recommended it may do and impose or recommend any one or more of the following: - a) report its findings in respect of the Subject Member's conduct to Council (or the relevant Parish Council); - b) issue (or recommend to the Parish Council to issue) a formal censure; - c) recommend to the Subject Member's Group Leader (or in the case of ungrouped Members, recommend to Council) that he/she be removed from any or all Committees or Sub-Committees of the Council (or recommend such action to the Parish Council); - d) recommend to the Leader of the Council that the Subject Member be removed from positions of responsibility; - e) instruct the MO to (or recommend that the Parish Council) arrange training for the Subject Member; - f) recommend to Council (or recommend to the Parish Council) that the Subject Member be removed from all outside appointments to which he/she has been appointed or nominated by the Council (or by the Parish Council); - g) recommend to Council (or recommend to the Parish Council) that it withdraws facilities provided to the Subject Member by the Council for a specified period, such as a computer, website and/or email and internet access; or - recommend to Council (or recommend that the Parish Council) that it excludes the Subject Member from the Council's offices or other premises for a specified period, with the exception of meeting rooms as necessary for attending Council, Committee and Sub-Committee meetings and/or restricts contact with officers to named officers only; - i) if relevant, recommend to the Council that the Subject Member be removed from their role as Leader of the Council - j) if relevant recommend to the Secretary or appropriate official of the Group that the Member be removed as Group Leader or other position of responsibility. - 36.
-All parties (and the clerk in parish cases) will be notified of the subcommittee's decision and there is no right of appeal against that decision. - 37.
-A decision notice will be published on the Council website within 7 working days of the Hearings Panel decision.
+- a) that there has been no breach of the Code; - b) that there has been a breach but to take no further action; or - c) that there has been a breach and a relevant sanction should be imposed or recommended. - 35.
+If the Hearings Panel decides that a relevant sanction should be imposed or recommended it may impose or recommend any one or more of the following: - a) report its findings in respect of the Subject Member's conduct to Council (or the relevant Parish Council); - b) issue (or recommend to the Parish Council to issue) a formal censure; - c) recommend to the Subject Member's Group Leader (or in the case of ungrouped Members, recommend to Council) that he/she be removed from any or all Committees or Sub-Committees of the Council (or recommend such action to the Parish Council); - d) recommend to the Leader of the Council that the Subject Member be removed from positions of responsibility. - e) instruct the MO to (or recommend that the Parish Council) arrange training for the Subject Member; - f) recommend to Council (or recommend to the Parish Council) that the Subject Member be removed from all outside appointments to which he/she has been appointed or nominated by the Council (or by the Parish Council); - g) recommend to Council (or recommend to the Parish Council) that it withdraws facilities provided to the Subject Member by the Council for a specified period, such as a computer, website and/or email and internet access: - h) recommend to Council (or recommend that the Parish Council) that it excludes the Subject Member from the Council's offices or other premises for a specified period, with the exception of meeting rooms as necessary for attending Council, Committee and Sub-Committee meetings and/or restricts contact with officers to named officers only; - i) if relevant, recommend to the Council that the Subject Member be removed from their role as Leader of the Council - j) if relevant recommend to the Secretary or appropriate official of the Group that the Member be removed as Group Leader or other position of responsibility. - 36.
+All parties (and the clerk in parish cases) will be notified of the Hearing Panel's decision and there is no right of appeal against that decision. - 37.
+A decision notice will be published on the Council website within 5 working days of the Hearings Panel decision.